-Restaurants expanded payrolls at a modest pace in August, providing additional evidence that the road to normal staffing levels remains long.
-Eating and drinking places* added a net 18,200 jobs in August on a seasonally-adjusted basis, according to preliminary data from the Bureau of Labor Statistics.
+Job growth in the restaurant industry continued at a moderate pace in December.
+Eating and drinking places* added a net 26,300 jobs in December on a seasonally-adjusted basis, according to preliminary data from the Bureau of Labor Statistics.

 The fullservice segment suffered the most job losses during the initial months of the pandemic – and still has the longest path to recovery.
-As of July 2022, fullservice restaurant staffing levels were over 490,000 jobs (or 9%) below pre-coronavirus readings in February 2020.
+As of November 2022, fullservice restaurant staffing levels were 383,000 jobs (or 7%) below pre-coronavirus readings in February 2020.

-Other segments have a much longer road to reach pre-pandemic staffing levels.
-Employment counts in the cafeterias/grill buffets/buffets segment (-33%), foodservice contractor segment (-18%), catering and mobile foodservice segment (-11%) and bars and taverns segment (-8%) are still well below their February 2020 levels.
+Other segments still have a long road to reach pre-pandemic staffing levels.
+Employment counts in the cafeterias/grill buffets/buffets segment (-34%), foodservice contractor segment (-15%), catering and mobile foodservice segment (-6%) and bars and taverns segment (-5%) are still well below their February 2020 levels.

 Restaurant employment trended steadily higher in recent months, but the extent of the industry’s workforce recovery varies significantly by state.

-Twenty-nine states and the District of Columbia still had fewer eating and drinking place jobs in August 2022 than they did in August 2019.
-This group was led by Alabama and the District of Columbia, which had 10% fewer eating and drinking place jobs in August 2022 than they did in August 2019.
+Thirty states and the District of Columbia still had fewer eating and drinking place jobs in November 2022 than they did in November 2019.
+This group was led by Vermont, which had 11% fewer eating and drinking place jobs in November 2022 than it did in November 2019.

 View the latest employment data for every state.